maragiogliov/wagmiSei/README.md

 # AMULET-DAPP

-Project Overview
+# Project Overview

 A decentralized application (DApp) built with React, TypeScript, and Web3 technologies, connecting to the Sei Testnet blockchain.
 The platform centers around longevity science, offering users advanced tools and services to enhance their health and wellness journey.

-Core Features
+## Core Features

+### Longevity Science Concept
-Longevity Science Concept: The app is dedicated to exploring and promoting longevity, providing users with innovative solutions and insights to extend healthspan and lifespan.
+The app is dedicated to exploring and promoting longevity, providing users with innovative solutions and insights to extend healthspan and lifespan.

-AI Agent for Longevity Guidance: An intelligent AI-powered assistant that offers personalized advice, insights, and information related to longevity science, helping users make informed health decisions.
+### AI Agent for Longevity Guidance
+An intelligent AI-powered assistant that offers personalized advice, insights, and information related to longevity science, helping users make informed health decisions.

+### E-commerce Platform
-E-commerce Platform: A marketplace showcasing products designed to promote longevity.
+A marketplace showcasing products designed to promote longevity.
 Users can browse, purchase, and manage longevity-focused products directly within the app.

-Medical Services Integration:
+### Medical Services Integration

-- Online Doctor Consultations: Users can schedule and conduct virtual visits with doctors.
+- **Online Doctor Consultations:** Users can schedule and conduct virtual visits with doctors.
-- Medical Approvals: Receive approval for treatments or tests from licensed medical professionals within the platform.
+- **Medical Approvals:** Receive approval for treatments or tests from licensed medical professionals within the platform.
-- Medical Data Uploads: Upload and manage medical test results such as blood tests, health reports, etc.
+- **Medical Data Uploads:** Upload and manage medical test results such as blood tests, health reports, etc.

+### Token and Trading
-- Token and Trading: The app currently features a "dummy token" called AMULET AI, which is already tradable on the Sei testnet.
+The app currently features a *dummy token* called **AMULET AI**, which is already tradable on the Sei testnet.
 This token will soon be available on the mainnet, enabling real-world transactions and asset management.

+### Blockchain Connectivity
-Blockchain Connectivity: All features operate seamlessly alongside the Sei blockchain (currently on testnet, with plans for mainnet deployment), ensuring security, transparency, and decentralization.
+All features operate seamlessly alongside the Sei blockchain (currently on testnet, with plans for mainnet deployment), ensuring security, transparency, and decentralization.

-Identity & Asset Management: The platform leverages Reown for on-chain identity and asset management, enhancing user security and data control.
+### Identity & Asset Management
+The platform leverages **Reown** for on-chain identity and asset management, enhancing user security and data control.

+### SIWE Authentication (Sign-In With Ethereum)
+The project uses **SIWE** to provide secure, passwordless authentication through users’ crypto wallets.
+SIWE enables:

+- Secure login via wallet signature
+- Session persistence with secure cookies
+- Protection of authenticated routes
+- Seamless integration with React, Wagmi, and modern Web3 UX
+- A fully Web3-native onboarding experience

 ## Project Structure